Corporate Governance Guidelines

 6.5 Committee Meetings and Agenda

-The committee Chairman, in consultation with committee members, will determine the frequency and length of the meetings of the committee, consistent with any requirements set forth in the committee’s charter.
-The Chairman of each committee, in consultation with the appropriate members of the committee and management, will develop the committee’s agenda.
+The committee Chairs, in consultation with committee members, will determine the frequency and length of the meetings of the committee, consistent with any requirements set forth in the committee’s charter.
+The Chair of each committee, in consultation with the appropriate members of the committee and management, will develop the committee’s agenda.

 - BOARD ACCESS TO MANAGEMENT; USE OF OUTSIDE ADVISORS